simonwep/nason/README.md

 > `undefined` is not part of the json specification and will throw an error if you try to serialize it.

-> I'm facing many problems supporting floating-point numbers.
+> I'm facing several problems supporting floating-point numbers.
 PR's and / or issues with ideas / suggestions are highly appreciated!

+### Plugins

+It's possible to write custom encoders for data-types not supported out-of-the-box.
+Head to [plugins](./doc/plugins) to get started!

 ---